-This guidance is primarily for adjudicators (the panel) and legal assessors in managing hearings where the social worker is representing themselves.
+This guidance is primarily for the adjudicators and legal advisers in managing hearings where the social worker is representing themselves.

-Self-represented social workers at fitness to practise panel hearings
+Self-represented social workers at fitness to practise hearings

 - About this guidance